rzuckerm/glotter2/doc/global-glotter2-configuration.rst

 Description
 ^^^^^^^^^^^

-The acronym scheme determines how the Glotter2 should handle file names that contain acronyms.
+``acronym_scheme`` determines how the Glotter2 should handle file names that contain acronyms.

 Values
 ^^^^^^